apexatoll/aoc/2020/01/Day1.md

 --- Day 1: Report Repair ---
 ----------------------------

-After saving Christmas [five years in a row](/events), you've decided to take a vacation at a nice resort on a tropical island. <span title="WHAT COULD GO WRONG">Surely</span>, Christmas will go on without you.
+After saving Christmas [five years in a row][], you've decided to take a vacation at a nice resort on a tropical island.
+Surely, Christmas will go on without you.

 The tropical island has its own currency and is entirely cash-only.
 The gold coins used there have a little picture of a starfish; the locals